mieweb/docs/content/functions/scheduling/waiting-list-tab.md

 ## Print Charts from Waiting List

-You can print charts, using print definitions, for patient's on the waiting list by clicking the Print Charts link found in the Waiting List tab.
+You can print charts, using print definitions, for patients on the waiting list by clicking the Print Charts link found in the Waiting List tab.
 Print Charts functions just like the print chart link found under list or multi-view.

 ![](../waiting-list-tab.assets/7985985790f62cc5c470cd64b01767d2.png)